Top 10 Most Profitable Companies in the World

 In the world of global business, market capitalization and revenue are often the headline figures.
 However, the true measure of a company's financial power is its profitability.
 Net income, or the "bottom line," reveals how much money a company actually makes after all expenses are paid.
 This is the figure that truly demonstrates efficiency, market dominance, and financial health.

 This list delves into the titans of industry, the ten most profitable companies on the planet.
-The current landscape is dominated by technology companies, with energy and financial services also well-represented.
-The tech giants leverage their vast digital ecosystems to generate incredible margins, while energy companies capitalize on global demand, and financial institutions benefit from their central role in the global economy.
+The current landscape is dominated by technology companies, with the artificial intelligence boom now the single biggest force reshaping the rankings.
+Energy and financial services remain represented, but for the first time the world's most profitable company is a tech giant, and an AI chipmaker sits right behind it.
+The tech leaders leverage vast digital ecosystems and AI infrastructure to generate incredible margins, while energy companies capitalize on global demand, and financial institutions benefit from their central role in the global economy.
 These are the companies shaping today's economic landscape.

-(Note: Figures are based on TTM (Trailing Twelve Months) data as of September 5, 2025, covering the most recent four quarters: Q3 2024, Q4 2024, Q1 2025, and Q2 2025.
+(Note: Figures are based on TTM (Trailing Twelve Months) data as of July 9, 2026, covering the most recent four reported quarters: Q2 2025, Q3 2025, Q4 2025, and Q1 2026.
+For companies with non-calendar fiscal years — Apple, Microsoft, and NVIDIA — the TTM window is aligned to their latest reported quarter, all of which end around Q1 2026.
 Data can fluctuate significantly based on market conditions and quarterly performance.)

 Methodology

-This ranking is based on net income (profit after all expenses and taxes) using TTM (Trailing Twelve Months) data as of September 5, 2025.
-TTM data provides the most current and accurate picture by using the last four quarters of financial results, which for September 2025 includes Q3 2024, Q4 2024, Q1 2025, and Q2 2025.
+This ranking is based on net income (profit after all expenses and taxes) using TTM (Trailing Twelve Months) data as of July 9, 2026.
+TTM data provides the most current and accurate picture by using the last four quarters of financial results, which for July 2026 includes Q2 2025, Q3 2025, Q4 2025, and Q1 2026.
 This approach gives us the most recent 12-month performance while smoothing out seasonal variations.

 Data Sources: